elmahio/documentation/docs/logging-to-elmah-io-from-wcf.md

+---
+title: Logging to elmah.io from WCF
+description: Learn about how to set up cloud-logging on Windows Communication Foundation (WCF).
+Log and visualize all exceptions happening in your WCF APIs.
+---

 # Logging to elmah.io from WCF

-ELMAH and WCF isn't exactly known to go hand in hand.
+ELMAH (the open-source project) and WCF aren't exactly known to go hand in hand.
 But, with a bit of custom code, logging exceptions from WCF to elmah.io is possible.

 Let's get started.
 Install elmah.io into your WCF project using NuGet: